wendajiang/wendajiang.github.io/content/blog/coroutine_learn.md

 - jumping to the resume-point of the caller that was stored during the 'Call' operation.

 ## Coroutines
-Coroutines generalise the operations of a function by separating out some of the steps performed in the Call and Return operations into three extra operations: **Suspend, Resume, Destroy**.
+Coroutines generalize the operations of a function by separating out some of the steps performed in the Call and Return operations into three extra operations: **Suspend, Resume, Destroy**.

 The **Suspend** operation suspends execution of the coroutine at the current point within the function and transfers execution back to the caller or resumer without destroying the activation frame.
 Any Objects in-scope at the point of suspension remain alive after the coroutine execution is suspended.